-The Redemption of Mehitabel Braybrooke is under contract by Heritage Beacon, an imprint of Lighthouse Publishing of the Carolinas.
-The book is scheduled for release in June 2018.
+In the Shadow of Salem: The Redemption of Mehitabel Braybrooke was released in June 2018 by Heritage Beacon, an imprint of Lighthouse Publishing of the Carolinas.
+This novel can be purchased on Amazon and is available in paper and ebook editions.
 Please follow this website to discover fascinating details of life as a Puritan, the Salem Witchcraft Hysteria and the lovely town of Ipswich, Massachusetts.
-Gordon Harris is the author of a wonderful website about Ipswich that can be found by clicking here.